nikith050/react-parcel-boilerplate/README.md

 # React + Parcel

-React-Parel-Boilerplate is a simple react app setup using (https://parceljs.org/ "parceljs"), without the use of Webpack.
+React-Parel-Boilerplate is a simple react app setup using [parceljs](https://parceljs.org/), without the use of Webpack.

 # Installation